 Socks are the most requested item at shelters across America.
 We learned this and much more valuable information as we designed this important CSR team-building program called Helping The Homeless.

-Your group will pack backpacks filled with items for homeless men, women, or families with children.
+Your group will pack backpacks filled with items in a homeless charity event for men, women, or families with children.
 One in 30 children is homeless annually in America; that’s 2.5 million kids!

 The process for building homeless care packages will start with forming sub-teams who participate in a series of fun and challenging icebreakers and teambuilding activities.

 Through these challenges, teams earn points, which enable them to acquire the contents of the care packages.
 A running scorecard is posted to increase excitement and energy.
-Items can include clothes and blankets, toiletries and hygiene items, first aid supplies, food, school supplies and toys for children.
+The BEST backpack for homeless can include clothes and blankets, toiletries and hygiene items, first aid supplies, food, school supplies and toys for children.
+We work with volunteer agencies to establish which are the most requested items for homeless people.

 We can work with Community Action Agencies, SOS Children’s Villages, Family Promise, or source local homeless agencies through the United Way who desperately need these care packs.
 Every attempt will be made to have a representative from the organization attend the event and thank your group for their generosity.